nandha46/Laravel-Examples-Ecommerce-DB/README.md

 }
 ```

-From here, you can play around with the data and see how you would write specific queries to get the data you need or generate reports.
+From here, you can play around with the data and see how to write specific queries to get the data you need or generate reports.

 ---